Wyonegonic Covid-19 Practices For Summer 2021

-- At Camp COVID-19 Asymptomatic Testing: Wyonegonic may choose to test any or all asymptomatic members or the camp community at any time after arrival at camp.
+- At Camp COVID-19 Asymptomatic Testing: Wyonegonic can test all non-vaccinated asymptomatic members or the camp community at any time after arrival at camp.
 Tests would be performed and covered through third party insurance if available or covered at Wyonegonic’s expense.

 - Isolation plan for any positive cases

 - Quarantine plan for asymptomatic close contacts of any positive cases (ie Cabin Group)